Zhouyi-Yu/AI---auto-generated-email-response-system/README.md

 4. That’s it!
 You’ll now have an appropriate email ready to send.

 WARNING:
-The OPEN-AI's key might update from time to time, so it will be the best if the user can have their own key.
+The OPEN-AI's key might update from time to time, so it will be the best if the user can have their own key. <br />
 Go to(https://platform.openai.com) --> Profile -->left side navigation bar --> scroll to API keys(under PPOJECT)